zWarMob/ma3-ct/README.md

 ## Part 2: AI Agents
 In this part, you will implement and evaluate a simple tool-using LLM Agent using LangGraph (or any other framework you want!).
 Specifically, your task is to:

-- Explore the accompanying guide in the `guides/agents_guide.ipynb` notebook.
+- Explore the accompanying agents guides (`guides/router_agents_guide.ipynb` and `guides/tool_agents_guide.ipynb`).
-- Use LangGraph to create a simple tool-using LLM Agent.
+- Use LangGraph to create a simple `router` agent *OR* tool-using LLM Agent in the `assignments/agents.ipynb` notebook.
-- Experiment with different hyperparameters to (possibly) improve performance over the baseline in `agents.ipynb`.
+- Experiment with different techniques covered in the course to (possibly) improve performance over the baseline in `router_agents.ipynb` or `tool_agents.ipynb`.
-- Evaluate your AI Agent.
+- Evaluate your AI Agent - or at least comment on how you would evaluate it.
 - Briefly reflect on the performance of your system and your choices of preprocessing, hyperparameters etc.
     - Write your analysis as a markdown cell in the bottom of the notebook.